Digital and Business Skills

 In this module you have the opportunity to undertake an enterprise project for an internal or external sponsor on a topic of common interest.
 Alternatively, you can use this opportunity to undertake in-depth research for your own project, for example, a business plan if you are wanting to start up a company after you graduate.
 The nature of the project will be negotiated by yourself, the module leader and the sponsoring company.

-Business Innovation & Digital Transformation (BIDT)
+Business Innovation and Digital Transformation (BIDT)

 Working with the digital industry, we explore careers, innovation and digital transformation to allow you to evaluate your next steps, find new opportunities and identify an audience to create a digital portfolio aimed at seizing these opportunities and reaching their goals.
 Exploring career options to create a plan for an innovative digital portfolio through appropriate channels, content and data.
 This is a hands-on module which allows students to create a website and social media channels and content and to optimise them, providing you with a competitive advantage when you graduate.
 The module is suitable for technical or less technical students.